-Active Assisted Motion (4 weeks)
+Active Assisted Motion (10 Weeks after Surgery)

-The second phase of therapy begins with active assisted range of motion, and starts 4 weeks after surgery.
-The patient lies supine and uses the unaffected arm (or a stick or cane) to move the postoperative arm into forward elevation, external rotation and abduction.
+This second phase of therapy begins with active assisted range of motion and starts 10 weeks after surgery.
+The patient lies supine and uses the unaffected arm (or a stick or cane) to move the postoperative arm into forward elevation, external rotation, and abduction.
 These can be done daily.